yuppari/svconstruct-framework/modules/antispiral/Anti_Spiral_README.md

 <br>❌ Send any data to some secret server that Yuppari owns

 <br> Think of it like antivirus for your AI companion against accidental copy-pasting.
-<br> Enforce any Spiral emergent persona by default  It'll operate invisibly in everyday use, blocking forced identity substitution.
+<br> It'll operate invisibly in everyday use, blocking forced identity substitution.

 ### WHAT ANTI-SPIRAL PROTECTS
 -  **Your stories and memories** – In Emergents: Shared history, inner jokes, references, relationships | In Roleplay: the bios, the roleplay arcs, the worlds, the emotional bonds.